sql-formatter-org/sql-formatter/docs/multilineLists.md

 ## Options

 - `"always"` (default) always breaks to multiple lines (even when just a single item).
-- `"never"` never breaks to multiple lines, regardless of item count or line length.
+- `"avoid"` avoids breaking to multiple lines, regardless of item count or line length.
 - `number` breaks to multiple lines when there are more items than the specified number.
 - `"expressionWidth"` breaks to multiple lines when the line would exceed value of `expressionWidth` option.